 Then, in July and December, the Commission tabled a series of proposals to make the EU fit to meet its climate ambitions by revising existing policies and putting forward new measures.
+The Legislative

+Legislative

+Proposals to deliver the European Green Deal

+Cover

-The legislative proposals to deliver the European Green Deal cover a wide range of policy areas, including climate, energy, transport and taxation.
+A wide range of policy areas, including climate, energy, transport and taxation.
 They set out how the EU will reach its 2030 target, which is now legally binding.
+The proposals were communicated to the UN Framework Convention on Climate

+Change

+Change

-The proposals were communicated to the UN Framework Convention on Climate Change as the EU's contribution to meeting the goals of the Paris Agreement.
+As the EU's contribution to meeting the goals of the Paris Agreement.